darkrelics/eidolon-engine/documentation/FLUTTER-REVIEW.md

 **Implementation:** Complete for all backend-supported features **Bugs:** None in Flutter code

-**The frontend is waiting on backend to:**
+**The frontend is waiting on:**

-1. Send InventoryDetails with item Names
+1. Backend: Send InventoryDetails with item Names (get_inventory issue)
-2. Send Resources with currency amounts
+2. Frontend: Integrate currency display (backend now sends Resources.Value as of 2025-10-19)
-3. Check CharState in story_eligibility()
+3. ✅ RESOLVED: Backend now checks CharState in story_eligibility()

 ---